oshri/person-web-component/README.md

 ![Person view component](/design-spec.fw.png "Spec")

-### Technology
-Try to use existing elements in frameworks and to write minimum code.
+Write as less code as possible, with focus on clean and reusable code.
+Try to take advantage from frameworks available below or add another familiar to you.
 The project use a number of open source projects to work properly.

+### Technologies

 * [Bootstrap] - UI boilerplate
 * [LESS] - CSS pre-processor
 * [AngularJS] - HTML enhanced for web apps